-In FY14, the Water System had total long-term term revenue bonds, extendable commercial paper notes and State loans (net of unamortized costs) outstanding of \$2.7 billion.
-The District redeemed \$13.1 million of commercial paper and issued a total of \$446 million Water System Revenue Bonds, of which \$371 million was issued to fully or partially refund Water System Subordinated Revenue Refunding Bond Series 2005A, 2008A, 2008B-3 and 2011A.
-The Wastewater System had total long-term term revenue bonds, extendable commercial paper notes (net of unamortized costs) outstanding of \$455 million.
-The District issued \$14 million principal amount of Wastewater System General Obligation Refunding Bonds Series G to refund \$15.3 million principal amount of Wastewater System General Obligation Bonds Series F.
+In fiscal year 2015, the Water System had total long-term term revenue bonds, extendable commercial paper notes and state loans (net of unamortized costs) outstanding of \$2.7 billion.
+The District issued a total of \$614 million Water System Revenue Bonds, of which \$429 million was issued to fully or partially refund Water System Subordinated Revenue Refunding Bond Series 2005A, 2007A and 2009A.
+In May 2015, the District issued over \$74 million in "green bonds" attracting investors in funding sustainable infrastructure.

+The Wastewater System had total long-term revenue bonds and extendable commercial paper notes (net of unamortized costs) outstanding of \$424 million as well as \$11 million of General Obligation bonds.
+The District issued a total of \$156 million principal amount of Wastewater System Revenue Bonds, all of which was used to refund Wastewater System Revenue Refunding Bonds Series 2007A, 2008C and 2011A.